 |en dat doettie nog lang||and it will do for long|

 And of course: my blog post wouldn’t be complete without a video.

-This post was originally published on A View from the Cycle Path on Thursday, 24 November 2011
+This post, written by me, was originally published on A View from the Cycle Path on Thursday, 24 November 2011

 The original 11 comments:

 Michael S said… Are these escalators build with a less steep angle than those for pedestrians?
 I found it interesting to see more cyclists use the escalators than the elevators.
 Unfortuneately I don’t know of any dedicated bike escalator in Berlin.
 Of course there are many in the stations for public transport and most cyclists use them despite the signs that tell them, that this is not allowed.
 In fact, I do the same and find them much quicker and more convenient than elevators.
 They are said to be more expensive and thus the public transport companies are trying to replace them with elevators whenever possible.
 24 November 2011 09:15